“Wait…You’re leaving, too?”

 - Give new employees a buddy: A buddy is a quick and easy way to improve your onboarding process.
 It gives your new employee someone to connect with personally right off the bat.
 Plus, it’s an easy and satisfying role for other team members as a kind of mentor.
 As a bonus, the new team member knows who they can ask questions of, while saving the rest of your team from too many interruptions.

 - Use welcome kits to make new employees feel welcome: A welcome kit is a great way of showing your new hire what your company is all about in a nice, neat little package.
 It’s a great way of demonstrating your culture and making them feel, welcomed warmly.
 Below is one that the SalesForce UX team gives to their UX designers:

 There’s a lot you can do to improve your employee onboarding process (and reduce your employee turnover rate in the process).
 However you do it, ultimately, the point is to:

 - Make them feel welcomed and accepted as a person (help them connect with other team members and feel psychological safety)

 - And give them everything they need to get off to a fast start (feeling progress in their new role and getting your company productive team members faster)

 To learn more about improving your company’s onboarding process, read How to Improve Your Employee Onboarding Process to Engage Your Hires & Prevent Turnover

 Want help fighting turnover?

 If you’re working on an employee turnover problem, you’re probably under a lot of stress and have a lot on your plate.
-The best thing you can do to help yourself is be very organized and diligent in these one-on-ones.
+The best thing you can do to help yourself and reduce your employee turnover rate is to be organized, intentional, and diligent in these one-on-ones.